awsdocs/aws-ruby-developer-guide/doc_source/quick-start-guide.rst

 Note for Windows users
 ======================

-When you use SSL certificates on Windows and run your Ruby code, you will see an error similar to the following:
+When you use SSL certificates on Windows and run your Ruby code, you will see an error similar to the following.

 .. code-block:: none